MaintenanceLTU/cbm-teaching/fft_python_matlab.md

 In practical measurement systems, an analog anti-aliasing filter is normally applied before sampling to attenuate frequency components above the Nyquist frequency.

 ### Leakage
 Spectral leakage can occur when a signal does not contain an integer number of cycles within the sampled interval.
 Applying a window such as a Hann window reduces leakage, but the window's amplitude effect should be accounted for when accurate amplitude estimates are required.
+The effect of windowing on PSD estimation is also illustrated in *Power Spectral Density Using Python*, see [Read more](#ref-10).

 ## Read more